-Generally, hard disk drives work well for gaming.
-As long as the HDD has enough capacity to store your games (modern games range from 20GB to 100GB for a single instalation) and is fast enough to support the graphics, you should have no trouble.
-Read about how to increase computer storage space.
+HDDs and SSDs both work well for gaming.
+If the HDD has enough capacity to store your games (modern games range from 20GB up to 180GB for a single installation), and is fast enough to support the graphics, you shouldn’t have troubles.

 Where HDDs do not do as well as SDDs for gaming is in load times.
-Because SSDs do not have spinning parts, they are ready when you are and have faster load times.
-Read about the benefits of Solid State Drives.
+Because SSDs do not have spinning parts, they are ready when you are and have faster load times, as well as many other benefits.